-Combining the two in a business owner’s policy will often save money instead of buying two separate policies.
-In addition, other coverage such as loss of income may also be included in the business owner’s policy.
+Combining the two in a Business Owner’s Policy will often save money instead of buying two separate policies.
+In addition, other coverages such a s, loss of income, may also be included in the Business Owner’s Policy.

-Worker’s compensation insures your employees for any on the job injury.
+Worker’s Compensation insures your employees from any on the job injury.
 This policy will cover medical treatment, rehab, and pay a portion of earnings until the employee returns to work.
 In return for this type of coverage, in most cases it prohibits the employee for suing the business.
 This coverage must be purchased separately.

 Two other forms of liability insurance should be considered by the salon owner.

-The first is professional liability insurance.
-If a client sues for damages as a result of worked performed, or negligence, the general liability policy may not cover this claim.
+The first is Professional Liability insurance.
+If a client sues for damages as a result of work performed or negligence, the General Liability policy may not cover this claim.

 The second type of additional liability insurance is Product Liability insurance.
 If the salon is selling products to clients for home use, this coverage should be seriously considered, even if the products are not manufactured by the business.